 Things to remember

-- Signs of healthy ageing skin include thinning, sagging, wrinkling, age spots, broken blood vessels and dryness.
+- Signs of healthy ageing skin include thinning, sagging, wrinkling and the appearance of age spots, broken blood vessels and areas of dryness.

 - Some age-related skin changes can be reduced – limit sun exposure, don’t smoke, avoid harsh skin irritants and moisturise regularly.

-- If you are considering having cosmetic surgery, talk to an experienced plastic surgeon beforehand – make sure you understand the potential risks, complications and side effects of surgery.
+- If you are considering having cosmetic surgery, talk to an experienced plastic surgeon beforehand and make sure you understand the potential risks, complications and side effects of surgery.

 You might also be interested in: